capital-G/supercollider-wiki/Home.md

 ## Developer Reference

+*Please don't change the title of this section — it is the new location of `DEVELOPING.md`, which links here.*

 Check the sidebar for a full list of reference documents for SuperCollider development.
 Here are a few that are particularly good for new contributors:

 * [Project Structure](https://github.com/supercollider/supercollider/wiki/Project-Structure)